TheFifthRider/simply-roleplaying-webapp/docs/gameplay/chases.md

 If you test an attribute to _do something risky to get to the goal faster_ and you...

-*   **Fail,** the stunt goes wrong in some way.
-Move your speed towards the goal once.
+*   **Fail,** the stunt goes wrong in some way. <i class="fa-solid fa-person-walking"></i> Move your speed towards the goal once.
 *   **Partially succeed,** you narrowly pull it off!
-For each action spent on the stunt, move your speed towards the goal.
-Then move your speed towards the goal once more for free.
+For each action spent on the stunt, <i class="fa-solid fa-person-walking"></i> Move your speed towards the goal.
+Then <i class="fa-solid fa-person-walking"></i> Move your speed towards the goal once more for free.
 *   **Fully succeeds,** you pull off your stunt and catapult yourself forward.
-For each action spent on the stunt, move twice your speed towards the goal.
+For each action spent on the stunt, <i class="fa-solid fa-person-walking"></i> Move twice your speed towards the goal.
 *   **Critically succeeds,** your stunt is wildly successful.
-For each action spent on the stunt, move twice your speed towards the goal.
-Then move twice your speed towards the goal once more for free.
+For each action spent on the stunt, <i class="fa-solid fa-person-walking"></i> Move twice your speed towards the goal.
+Then <i class="fa-solid fa-person-walking"></i> Move twice your speed towards the goal once more for free.

 ### Creating an obstacle or shortcut